ashokide/devops-learn/aws/09-deployments-and-managing-infrastructure-at-scale.md

 - Storing and Retrieving dependencies
 - Artifact Management
 - Works with common dependency management tools such as Maven, Gradle, etc.,

+## AWS Systems Manager (SSM)
+- Manage on-premises and EC2 instances at scale
+- Hybrid AWS service
+- Get operational insights about the state of the infrastructure
+- Patching automation
+- Run commands across the fleet of servers
+- Store parameter configuration with SSM Parameter Store
+- Uses SSM Agent to control